hazymorning/origami_weather/README.md

       - entity: sensor.wind_speed
 ```

-You can also embed other HA cards instead of buttons using `custom_cards`:
+Containers can also hold other HA cards instead of buttons using `custom_cards`:

 ```yaml
 button_containers: